 - Applicants who are non-Asian American Studies majors must take a minimum of two Asian American Studies courses prior to applying to the program; one course in ASIANAM 50, 51, 52, 53,54, or 55 and one other course in Asian American Studies (lower or upper division).

-- Set up an application advising appointment with Arielle Hinojosa-Garcia, Humanities Graduate Counselor.
+- Set up an application advising appointment with Arielle Hinojosa-Garcia, Assistant Director of Humanities Graduate Study.

 - Complete the online application.
 The link to the application will be sent to the applicant after the application advising appointment.

 - Answer the following prompts as part of the online application: